ChristinaLK/blog/_posts/2017-02-06-knitting-programming.md

 knit and purl stitches (repeated k1,p1 is ribbing, all knit stitches on the same side is stocking stich).

-There is, in fact, more to it than that, but you can get pretty far with knitting interesting textures and patterns, just knowing these two stitches
+I oversimplify - there's more to it than that - but you can get pretty far with knitting interesting textures and patterns, just knowing these two stitches

 (Million dollar idea: a spy movie where the